English | 中文

 Dui Hua hosts its third Juvenile Justice Expert Exchange in partnership with China’s Supreme People’s Court.
 A Chinese delegation spends one week studying the juvenile systems in the San Francisco Bay Area.

-- Received first-ever voluntary Chinese-government communique on political prisoners
+- First voluntary Chinese-government communique on political prisoners

-- Built productive ties with officials in China, the US, EU and elsewhere
+- Productive ties with officials in China, the US, EU, and more

-- Special Consultative Status with the UN Economic and Social Council
+- Special Consultative Status with the United Nations